Article written by Bill Springer.

-All too often, customers don’t perceive a difference between an oil change service offered by the dealership, and an oil change service offered by anyone else.
+All too often, customers don’t perceive a difference between an oil change service offered by the dealership service department, and an oil change service offered by anyone else.
 Many dealerships unintentionally reinforce this perception by promoting and pricing their oil change service as a commodity, or even offering free oil changes to get the customer in the door (a practice becoming increasingly more costly in this time of rapidly rising petroleum prices).
 Just getting the customer in the door to perform, as one service manager put it “a Cashectomy” on the customer will more times than not damage the dealerships credibility with the customer, and drive them directly into the arms of the competition.
 This low price strategy almost always backfires in the long run because it also conveys to the customer that the dealerships oil change is in fact the same as everyone else.
 Yet, recent studies show that less than 5% of oil change customers say price is the most important factor in choosing where they take their vehicle for oil changes.
 “Trust and Confidence in Service Provider” and “Quality of Service” are the two leading reasons chosen by well over 80% of survey respondents.
 These are the factors that dealerships must stress in effectively marketing oil change services.
 Fortunately, dealerships have several advantages that can directly appeal to the customer’s desire for quality, service, and confidence in their oil change provider.
 Leveraging these advantages is the key to differentiating your oil change service from all others, and in turn increasing customer retention and dealer profits.

 Factory parts designed specifically for the customer’s vehicle, quality oil, highly trained personnel, and state of the art equipment and service facilities are just some of the advantages that dealerships have over aftermarket service providers.
 Another advantage for the dealership is the ability to check for outstanding recall notices.
 Although most dealerships already do this when the customer comes in for service, unless the customer is made aware of the results there is little or no recognition given to the dealership for this unique service.
 Washing the exterior of the vehicle and vacuuming the interior is another great service that in most cases can’t be done by quick lubes and independent garages due to their limited resources.
 Finally, providing other unique valued added services such as nationwide emergency roadside assistance that is automatically renewed by returning back to the dealership for the next oil change is another great way to differentiate the dealerships oil change from the competition.
 Communicating these unique benefits and value added services that are exclusive to dealership service departments is essential to successfully building customer retention rates and increasing dealership profits.
 Service menus, oil change menus, signage, service reminders, and other communication tools that reinforce these benefits all contribute to building a loyal base of service customers.